zixuanffu/RankHospital/Notes/Paper/regression.md

 ### Case 4

-If the case 3 strict exogeneity assumption does not hold, then we need to apply the Arellano-Bond estimator.
+If the case 3 strict exogeneity assumption (e.g. possible violation: current errors affect current regressors and future regressors) does not hold, then we need to apply the Arellano-Bond estimator.

 $$
 E[\epsilon_{it}|x_{i1},\ldots, x_{it-p},z_{i1},\dots,z_{it-p},\theta_i]=0